Starter kit: Constituent-centered design

 • Evaluate if their solutions work.
 Test them with real people.

 This process is iterative.
 Each time you finish it, you’re ready to start again.
-Each time, you sharpen your understanding of your constituents and improve what you create.
-This includes changing directions if you learn that what you’re doing isn’t valuable.
+Each cycle helps you better understand your constituents.
+Each iteration improves your designs.
+This includes changing directions if you learn that something isn't working.

 Ground yourself in constituents’ experiences